 Understanding the effects of International Trade and Investment Agreements on Finance and Employment

 This project builds on the research collaboration between GDAE and UNCTAD, the United Nations body specialized in international trade and finance.
-It aims at assessing the macroeconomic effects of international trade and investment agreements, such as the Trans-Atlantic trade and Investment Partnership (TTIP) and the Trans-Pacific Partnership (TTP), with special attention to employment and income distribution.
+It aims at assessing the macroeconomic effects of international trade and investment agreements, such as the Trans-Atlantic trade and Investment Partnership (TTIP), the Trans-Pacific Partnership (TTP), and the Comprehensive Economic and Trade Agreement (CETA), with special attention to employment and income distribution.

 Recent years have seen the proliferation of international trade and investment agreements, ranging from investment treaties between two countries (BITs) to large regional agreements involving dozens of countries (“Mega-Regional” Agreements).
 Their effects are multiple and occur through complex channels but assessments have focused on trade channel and overlooked financial linkages, partly because there is no consistent database of international financial flows and stocks.
 However, available data suggest that the financial channel may be dominant in many economies and that its impact on employment and income distribution may be strong.
 The project will use the United Nations Global Policy Model (GPM) to analyze and estimate these effects.
 The GPM's documentation is freely available.

 About the U.N.
 Global Policy Model:

 Documentation and papers about the UN Global Policy Model are available on UNCTAD's website.